Goblins are not particularly fond of Christmas holidays, but we love Christmas markets. Here are some of our favorites.

 Picturesque medieval town of Monschau looks great in any time of year, but in the winter it is magical.
 Hence it was called the most romantic Christmas market in Germany.
 As I said before, Germans know their Kristkindl markets, so you can imagine it is pretty special.
 But, since it is also very popular tourist attraction, plan ahead and book a bus tour or check where to park in advance.
 If you can’t go, not all is lost.
 House of Christmas in Monschau is open from March to December, so next season of Xmas fun starts soon.

 Christmas market in Zagreb, Croatia

-Story of our visit to Christmas market in Zagreb can be found here.
+Story of our first visit to Christmas market in Zagreb can be found here.

 After our visit in 2017 we made this short guide – How to survive Advent in Zagreb.

 What else can you do in Zagreb?
 Visit The broken relations museum.
 We loved it.